Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Experiment

 The observed motion versus net forces and peak tactile forces can be seen in \cref{fig:ForceEnv}, where cells toward the bottom right of each plot correspond to a large observed force but little resulting motion---indicating a failure to respond.
-For reference, the values of $F_{net}$ and $F_{peak}$ are plotted as vertical lines.
+For reference, the values of $F_{net}$ and $F_{peak}$ are plotted as vertical dotted lines.
 Ideally, there should be no cells that correspond to little or no motion when forces exceed or approach these values, since remaining in place would maintain the excessive force and cause an impulse failure.
-As seen in \cref{fig:ForceEnv}a,b, the \textit{baseline} policy contains a substantial number of high force, low motion datapoints, but the \textit{force-informed} policy in \cref{fig:ForceEnv}c,d avoids low motion as the observed forces increase.
+As seen in \cref{fig:ForceEnv}a,b, the \textit{baseline} policy contains a substantial number of high force, low motion datapoints, but the remaining policies in \cref{fig:ForceEnv}c-h largely avoid low motion as the observed forces increase.
+Notably, the \textit{tactile-informed} policy appears to have more datapoints at large peak force and low motion than either the \textit{wrench-informed} or \textit{wrench\,+\,tactile} policies, indicating that wrench sensing appears to be the most effective modality for reacting to large forces.

 We also note the number of failed reactions by tallying the total instances where less than $0.5\,cm$ of displacement is seen after observing either a net force that exceeds $F_{net}$ or a peak tactile force that exceeds $F_{peak}$.
-The \textit{baseline} policy fails to react to large contact forces 412 times in contrast to the \textit{force-informed} policy seeing only 22 failed reactions.
+The \textit{baseline} policy fails to react to large contact forces $412$ times in contrast to $17$ failed reactions for the \textit{wrench-informed} policy, $72$ for the \textit{tactile-informed} policy, and $22$ for the \textit{wrench\,+\,tactile} policy.